 Prayer

-STEP 2 | Pick an application (practice) of the spiritual discipline stream you chose in STEP 1 (see page 2 below FORMATTING for suggestions)
+Part 2 | Pick an application (practice) of the spiritual discipline stream you chose in STEP 1 (see page 2 below FORMATTING for suggestions)

 There are actually limitless ways you could practice each of, or a combination of, these disciplines.
 Once you have identified a practice, we recommend following one of the set plans for the week outlined below.
 We have chosen options that would not necessarily already be part of student life, like chapel.
 Instead, we are inviting you to broaden your capacity for listening and attending to God / Creator and yourself as a spiritual person.
-Keep a log of your activities (include day, activity, time) and include that log along with your response.
+Keep a log of your activities (include day, activity, time, location and effect) and include that log along with your response.

-STEP 3 | Write a one page reflection
+Part 3 | Write a one page reflection

 After following a set plan for five days this week write a one-page reflection This is due at the start of class on the date specified in the proposed course outline of your syllabus (see formatting details below).
 Your reflection should address the following questions (separate paragraph for each):